thinks-lol/thinks-lol.github.io/content/posts/memory-makes-computation-universal.md

 ---
+---
+title: "Memory Makes Computation Universal"
-title: "What CRISPR, o3, and the Memphis Plume Show Us About Intelligence"
+description: "What CRISPR, o3, and the Memphis Plume Show Us About Intelligence.
+Universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself while remembering what you've thought, and nothing else."
 date: 2025-01-22 09:00:00
-description: "Universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself while remembering what you've thought, and nothing else."
-tags: ["AI", "memory", "transformers", "CRISPR", "o3", "AGI"]
+aliases:
+    - /2025/01/what-crispr-o3-and-the-memphis-plume-show-us-about-intelligence/
+url: /2025/01/memory-makes-computation-universal/
 ---

 ### TL;DR: Universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself while remembering what you've thought, and nothing else.